CrossOverSocial/YouTube-Recommendations-and-Political-Bias-in-the-Finnish-Presidential-Election-2024/README.md

 If you use the data or findings from this repository in your research, please cite as follows:

-> CrossOver, CheckFirst, Factabaari.
+> CrossOver, CheckFirst, Faktabaari.
 (2024).
 Up Next, biased politics?
 YouTube Recommendations and Political Bias in the Finnish Presidential Election 2024. https://github.com/CrossOverSocial/YouTube-Recommendations-and-Political-Bias-in-the-Finnish-Presidential-Election-2024.

 ## License